 2017 Joan Kelly Memorial Prize, American Historical Association

 2017 Lora Romero First Book Publication Prize, American Studies Association

 2016 Letitia Woods Brown Book Award, Association of Black Women Historians

 2016 Sara A. Whaley Prize, National Women's Studies Association

-Willie Lee Rose Prize, Southern Association of Women Historians
+Willie Lee Rose Prize, Southern Association for Women Historians

-Julia Cherry Spruill Prize, Southern Association of Women Historians
+Julia Cherry Spruill Prize, Southern Association for Women Historians